ugoertz/kombilo/doc/manual.rst

 so that the pattern search really uses the information corresponding to the current version of the SGF files.

-Since version 0.7.1, reprocessing keeps all the tags on your database.
+Reprocessing keeps all the tags on your database.
 This is usually the desired behavior.
 If you prefer to have all tags deleted, instead of reprocessing, remove the databases and then add them again.

 Save messages